achunt2143/W-Launcher/README.md

 * ~~Adding the Just Type... functionality~~ Just Type... has been implemented as of 8/26/2022
 * ~~App drawer separation of system and downloaded apps~~ Tab layout has been implemented as of 8/29/2022
-* Settings in app drawer - Work in progress
+* ~~Settings in app drawer - Work in progress~~ Settings in app drawer as of 8/30/2022
 * Allow dock to be customizable
 * ~~Do better on the dock layout~~

 ## Commit History

+8/30/2022 Settings in app drawer are functional.
+Icons have webOS look but will launch the intended settings.

 8/29/2022 System and Downloaded apps are now separated.
 Due to how Android handles flags on apps, it is not perfect, but does a good job.
 Settings tab is there, and does pull some settings for launch,